AdobeDocs/commerce-merchant-services.en/help/catalog-service/taxes.md

 1. [Set up tax rates](https://experienceleague.adobe.com/docs/commerce-admin/stores-sales/site-store/taxes/tax-rules.html).
 1. Enable taxes to be [displayed in the catalog](https://experienceleague.adobe.com/docs/commerce-admin/stores-sales/site-store/taxes/display-settings.html#step-1%3A-configure-catalog-prices-display-settings), and set it to either `Including and Excluding Tax` or `Including Tax`.

-Verify it is working by checking a Product Detail Page.
+Verify that the API mesh with Catalog Service is working by checking a Product Detail Page.

 ![Taxes displayed on Product Detail Page](assets/display-tax.png)

-## Configure the API Mesh
+## Configure API Mesh

 In this `mesh.json` file, the API Mesh is used to connect to the Adobe Commerce instance.
 Replace the `name `, `endpoint`, and `x-api-key` values.